liam-ilan/oddify/README.md

 to start the bot

 ### Hosting through Heroku
-1. Set your buildpack to python
+1. Set your buildpack to Python
+2. Build `requirements.txt` with `poetry export -f requirements.txt --output requirements.txt, since Heroku's Python buildpack uses pip to install packages.
-2. Push the bot to Heroku
+3. Push the bot to Heroku
-3. Ping the site to keep the bot online (see `ping.py`)
+4. Ping the site to keep the bot online (see `ping.py`)

 ### Credits
 Bot created by [Liam Ilan](liamilan.com), all fusions created by [Pokemon Fusion](https://pokemon.alexonsager.net/)